mrkishi/veonim/debug-notes.md

   stack traces are available. why? is this normal? should we expect it and handle gracefully somehow?

+- create UI for debug controls (like teh debug bar with buttons in vsc)
+- show breakpoints in buffer
+- show current STOPPED breakpoint in buffer
+- jump to relevant file and position when breakpoint hit
+- jump to relevant file and position when stack frame changes

+- figure out who owns the multiple debugger instances
+  - get rid of global activeDBG variable
+  - maybe UI should not own any of the state (stacks, scopes, threads, activeStack, activeScope, etc.) because when we change current debugger we need to refresh UI.

+- how do we implement the debug console?
+- how do we do debugger hover show value of variable on cursor position
+- figure out LaunchRequest parameters for 'launch' req. this comes from launch.json configs. see musings about getting launch configs from extension config

+- remember to remove commented out .show-cursor css class

 ## REFERENCE LINKS
 https://github.com/Microsoft/vscode-node-debug2/blob/master/package.json
 https://github.com/Microsoft/vscode-chrome-debug/blob/master/package.json